IntranelConsulting/mythic.nz/src/help/export.md

 title: Sévlade Forest
 mythicId: o810Ude5rEGSGy75PDL57A
 mythicParentId: ZxSyb2cwq0426cO7grZWkw
+mythicOrder: 3/5
 ---
 # Description

 The Sévlade Forest lies to the east of Dawn Lake, north of Greycott.
 It is large and while safe near the road...
 ```

-While changing the `Title` is fine, editing `mythicId` and `mythicParentId` can cause issues when re-importing.
+While changing the `Title` is fine, editing metadata prefixed with "mythic" such as `mythicId` can cause issues when re-importing.

 ### Known Issues